Objectives of the service

 The final aim is to use space data to enable users to obtain a quantitative, scientific measurement that explain environmental sustainability and support decision making.

-The project has put in place a unique Tourism Sustainable Development Indicator on national, regional and local scales, available here: https://tourism-sdi.org .
+The project has put in place a unique Tourism Sustainable Development Indicator on national, regional and local scales.
 This index quantifies the sustainability of tourism all over the globe.
-The index combines earth observation data with statistical data to provide a global common ground into assessing the sustainability of a geogrpahical region and its correlation to the development of the tourism activities.
-The parameteres integrated in the computation of the index are shown below:
+The index combines earth observation data with statistical data to provide a global common ground into assessing the sustainability of a geographical region and its correlation to the development of the tourism activities.
+The parameters integrated in the computation of the index are shown below:.

-The feasibility study is concluded and the website is regularly updated with new data and information.
+The website is regularly updated with new data and information.